U.S. House Republicans aim to move past Trump-Cheney battle with Friday leadership vote

 "In the end, maybe everyone got what they want: Liz Cheney is free to pursue her disputes with President Trump," and House Republicans are free to attack Democrats' "socialist agenda," he said.

+A woman has held the No. 3 House Republican leadership job since 2013, as the party has tried to broaden its appeal to independent voters, including suburban women.

-(Reporting by Richard Cowan and Susan Cornwell; Editing by Scott Malone and Peter Cooney)
+(Reporting by Richard Cowan and Susan Cornwell; Editing by Scott Malone, Peter Cooney and Steve Orlofsky)

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))